ldegen/scriptscript/README.md

 ```

 The `shell`-Function is the facility that actually executes your scrip.
 Note
 the `cx`-Object it injects into your script.
-This is the facade through which
+This is a `context`.
-you access all commands.
+Context objects are the facade through which you access all *commands* and *language directives*.
+Commands are the atomic building blocks that do the actual work. *Language directives* provide the
+'glue' between commands.
+They are used for redirecting stderr or waiting for a pipeline to finish.
+All commands always return a context object themselfs.
+Most (but not all) language directives to the same.
+This gives us a neat "fluent" syntax for creating pipelines or sequences of pipelines.
+There are three variants of contexts that differ slightly as to what language direcvtives they support:

+- All context objects support the directives `call()` and `allFinished()`.

+- Context objects returned by a command supports the additional directives `then()` and `stderr()`.

+- Context objects returned by stderr() support the additional directive `then()` *but not* `stderr()`.

 The `shell`-function returns a Promise object which you can use to "wait" for
 your script to finish.
 Thise Promise object won't be resolved until *all*